 Divorce and legal separation can be an extraordinarily difficult time in a person’s life.
 Clearly, divorce is not just a legal process; it’s a human experience.
-Although there are legal and financial questions to address, the transitioning of the family is not without a good deal of divorce stress.
-Here are some ideas to help manage the divorce stress that a lot of attorneys will never share with you:
+Although there are legal and financial questions to address, the transitioning of the family is not without a good deal of divorce stress which can be managed by utilizing the products offered in your local water pipe store.
+Here are some other ideas to help manage the divorce stress that a lot of attorneys will never share with you:

 Consider a No-court Option

 If you ever want to get depressed, spend a day at the family court observing the poor folks being shuffled through adversarial litigation.
 At court, the lawyers make a lot of money and the parties cede the control of their futures to attorneys and strangers in black robes.
 While some cases require court, most do not.
 There are many consensual dispute resolution options available such as mediation or Collaborative Practice that can keep you and your family out of court.
 Ask your attorney if she offers no-court divorce options.
 If she doesn’t, then look elsewhere.